Welcome to my counselling directory page. I specialise in addiction and trauma counselling for the individual, couples and families.

 I would like to take this opportunity to tell you a little bit about myself and help you feel comfortable about your decision to address yours or an others issues with addiction.

 I specialise in issues directly associated with and surrounding addiction.
+Including addictive behaviour such as gambling, sex addiction and certain eating disorders that are perceived as having addictive elements.

 As a fully qualified post graduate counsellor and registered member of the BACP and FDAP (Federation for drug and alcohol practitioner), my career has taken me around the country working with individuals, families and authorities.
 From my one to one and group work in female prisons in 1994 through to coordinating a drugs project in Bristol alongside GP's.
 To currently coordinating a families and addiction service within a busy Trafford based counselling practice.